ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 ####Prerequisites to Encrypting Backups

 * There are **no prerequisites** to encrypting a **logical-backup**.
+  An encrypted logical-backup can be generated for an encrypted database **and** for a non-encrypted database.
+  You can also generate an encrypted logical backup of an encrypted database using a _different_ encryption key.
 * If you want your **snapshot** to be encrypted, simply take the snapshot of an [encrypted database](../../../../server/security/encryption/database-encryption#creating-an-encrypted-database-using-the-rest-api-and-the-client-api).

   A [snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot) is an exact image of the database.